moosthuizen42/spreadsheet-banking-telegram-bot/README.md

 - Step 2: Clone this repository.
 Make sure you have Node and NPM installed by checking their versions using `node -v` and `npm -v` respectively.
 Install all the required dependencies by running `npm i` in the root directory of the cloned repository.

-- Step 3: Obtain OpenAI API credentials [https://beta.openai.com/account/api-keys](on this website).
+- Step 3: Obtain OpenAI API credentials [on this website](https://beta.openai.com/account/api-keys).
 Replace the hardcoded credential string named `GPT_API_SECRET` inside `src/functions/functions.js`.

 - Step 4: Run the command `npm run build`.